RockefellerArchiveCenter/bits_and_bytes/_posts/2012-10-16-my-experience-with-the-centennial-project.md

 Borchard later writes of the end of WWI: "the resulting peace conference demonstrated how great was our lack of knowledge of other nations and of our and their mutual relations."
 The professors and researchers looking into international relations believed that if they could understand the causes of WWI, they could pinpoint the problems and prevent them from ever happening again.

 It was a futile hope, one that we understand better now knowing that Depression and WWII were in the near future.
 These documents show that in the wake of WWI people did understand how destructive and devastating global war was, believed it could happen in the future, and sought to prevent this type of war from ever happening again.
 While these documents illuminate a project that was funded by the Rockefeller Foundation, that's only a glimpse of what these documents contain.
 They not only detail the work of the Foundation, but also the feelings and worries of the time in which they were written.
-They give a glimpse into the 20th century and place the Rockefeller Foundation’s work in a larger context.
+They give a glimpse into the 20th century and place the Rockefeller Foundation's work in a larger context.

 ![Students undergoing archaeological training taking rubbing of Maya hieroglyph, 1961 (Tikal, Guatemala)](/wp-content/uploads/2012/10/002856_blog2-244x300.jpg)